-Finance Emphasis: Students whose three elective courses are graduate finance courses have completed a Finance Emphasis in their MBA program.
-Diploma recognition of the finance emphasis is pending at this time.
+Finance Emphasis: Students whose 3 elective courses are graduate finance courses have completed a Finance Emphasis in their MBA program.

-Accounting Emphasis: Students whose three elective courses are graduate accounting courses have completed an Accounting Emphasis in their MBA program.
-Diploma recognition of the accounting emphasis is pending at this time.
+Accounting Emphasis: Students whose 3 elective courses are graduate accounting courses have completed an Accounting Emphasis in their MBA program.

-Finance Emphasis and Accounting Emphasis: Students may take three courses beyond the MBA requirements and fulfill both the Finance Emphasis and Accounting Emphasis.
-Diploma recognition is pending at this time.
+Finance Emphasis and Accounting Emphasis: Students may take 6 courses beyond the MBA requirements and fulfill both the Finance Emphasis and Accounting Emphasis.